nblmc/geoservices-docs/atlascope/using/location.md

 ![available](/media/img/number-available.png)

 ## Find me tool

+This app works well on a mobile device.

 From the Atlascope home screen, select `Find me` to find your current location and return historical atlas layers available for that location.